-The majority of farms in Hulia are owned by small landholders, many of whom have made concerted efforts over the past decade to produce specialty grade coffees that showcase the area’s dynamic terroir.
+The majority of farms in Huila are owned by relatively small landholders, many of whom have made concerted efforts over the past decade to produce specialty grade coffees that showcase the area’s dynamic terroir.
 Nutrient dense soils are matched with high altitude mountain ranges and widespread biodiversity; creating highly unique microclimates.

 Variedad Cantillo is a rare tiger-striped mutation of the more commonly cultivated Colombia variety.
 Cantillo was first discovered, and later made famous, by Jose Daney’s father in law, Eugenio Cantillo Ossa.
 Eugenio, along with his brother Isaías, won the 2007 Cup of Excellence award with a lot of Variedad Cantillo.

 Los Guaduales is located in Divino Niño, Suaza, which is in the northeastern corner of Huila, and just steps away Eugenio’s farm.
 The two farms are so close to each other that they share a wet mill.

 We are honored to be able to offer such a unique coffee from a young producer who has a sincere passion for quality and sustainability, and we hope that we are able to work with Jose Daney in the years to come.

 This lot contains Variedad Cantillo, a unique mutation of the more commonly cultivated Colombia variety.
 We’ve found that, regardless of brew method, Cantillo produces a cup with distinct topical fruit notes and nuanced sweetness.

 Pour over brewing will offer a fruit-forward cup with complementary levels of sweetness and acidity.
 The initial flavor and aroma of white peach subsides to present the tropical sweetness of pineapple.
 With time, the unique qualities of meyer lemon become more prominent, rounding out the cup, and providing an exceptional aftertaste.